turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 </section>

 **Suggested completion date**
-- Iteration 5 Deliverables due Thursday of Week 2
-- Project should be completed by end of Sunday of Week 3 (aim to leave final day for polishing the project, not building out features!)
+- All code for the project should be completed by end of Sunday of Week 3 (so you can leave Monday for polishing the project and finishing the README, not building out features!)

 ---

-### PROJECT DUE DATE: 9pm Monday of Week 3
+### PROJECT DUE DATE: 6pm Monday of Week 3

 On Tuesday, instructors will post a link to a gist in the cohort slack channel.
 Please add a comment to that gist with: